github/dmca/README.md

 #### What is this?

 Inspired by [Lumen](https://lumendatabase.org/topics/1) (*formerly Chilling Effects*) and [Google](https://cloud.google.com/storage/docs/dmca), this repo contains the text of DMCA takedown notices and counter-notices we've received here at GitHub.
-We publish them as they are received, with only personally identifiable information redacted.
+We publish them as they are received, redacting only private information, as well as URLs reported but that we determined were not actionable under the DMCA.

 #### Why is this?